Sonnet 316

 From sticks he found upon a forest floor,

-Though darkness ever loomed…the light remained.
+Though darkness ever loomed…the light sustained.

 © Loubert S Suddaby.
 All Rights Reserved.